F-Stack/f-stack/dpdk/doc/guides/nics/af_xdp.rst

 `AF_XDP documentation in the Kernel
 <https://www.kernel.org/doc/Documentation/networking/af_xdp.rst>`_.

-This Linux-specific PMD driver creates the AF_XDP socket and binds it to a specific netdev queue, it allows a DPDK application to send and receive raw packets through the socket which would bypass the kernel network stack.
+This Linux-specific PMD creates the AF_XDP socket and binds it to a specific netdev queue, it allows a DPDK application to send and receive raw packets through the socket which would bypass the kernel network stack.
 Current implementation only supports single queue, multi-queues feature will